crcn/caplet.js/README.md

 The newer, hip version of Caplet has been designed for React, and pairs wells with the Hierarchial nature of React-based applications.

 Caplet can be a great companion to Flux.
-It also serves as a Flux replacement if you enjoy the good 'ol (and well proven when done right) MVC approach (Caplet (M) + React (VC)).
+It also serves as a Flux alternative if you enjoy the good 'ol (and well proven when done right) MVC approach (Caplet (M) + React (VC)).

 #### Why?